AlexCouch/beagle-lang-specifications/RULES.md

 createUsername("alex")
 ```

-#### Rule Dependencies
+#### Rule Chains
-Rules can be depend on each other so that one rule requires another rule to be validated against in order to succeed.
+Specifying a rulechain allows you to create an alias for a chain of rules to be executed in a certain order.

 ```ruby
 def rule RuleA(someInt: Int){